mrkale/gbj_ds18b20/README.md

 * The conversion time determines maximal measurement frequency.

 #### Syntax
-    uint8_t getConvMillis()
+    uint16_t getConvMillis()

 #### Parameters
 None

 #### Returns
-Number of milliseconds that the temperature conversion is going to last at least.
+Number of milliseconds that the temperature conversion is going to last, usually at most.

 #### See also
 [getResolution()](#getResolution)